ypinskiy/GBF-Raiders/README.md

 # Setting Up The Environment Variables
 One of the main environment variables is `sslEnabled`.
 Set it to false if you do not have an SSL certificate for the site and set it to true if you do.
+Create a new folder in the root directory of the site called `sslcert` and place your keys in there.

 Setting up the other environment variables is necessary for using the Twitter API.